curvednebula/apibake-js/README.md

   }
 ```

-Note: if font file is a collection of fonts (.ttc) font style must be specified:
+Note: if font file is a collection (.ttc) font style must be also specified.
+Example:

 ```
  "font": {